Understanding and Improving Communication Performance in Multi-node LLM Inference: Conclusion

 \section{Conclusion}

 In this work, we conduct a detailed performance study of model-parallelism schemes for multi-node LLM inference workloads.
-We compare the performance characteristics of Tensor Parallelism (TP) and Hybrid Parallelism (TP + PP) across different workloads and identify the scaling bottlenecks for each strategy.
-Focusing on workloads that benefit from TP, we observe severe communication bottlenecks arising from poor NCCL all-reduce performance beyond a single node.
-To address this, we propose NVRAR, a hierarchical recursive all-reduce implementation built using NVSHMEM.
+We compare the performance of Tensor Parallelism (TP) and Hybrid Parallelism (TP+PP) across batched inference workloads and identify the scaling bottlenecks for each strategy.
+Focusing on workloads that favor TP, we observe severe communication bottlenecks arising from sub-optimal NCCL all-reduce performance for small message sizes.
+Motivated by this, we develop NVRAR, a hierarchical all-reduce implementation built using NVSHMEM.
 We make several key optimizations in NVRAR to reduce latencies for small-message all-reduce operations.
-When evaluated against NCCL all-reduce, NVRAR achieves 1.06-1.92x speedups on Slingshot and 1.14-3.57x on InfiniBand for 256 KB-2 MB message sizes.
-Integrating NVRAR into YALIS, a prototype inference engine developed for this work, achieves up to 1.92x faster multi-node tensor-parallel inference performance in decode-heavy workloads.
+Compared to NCCL, NVRAR achieves 1.06$\times$--1.92$\times$ lower latency on Slingshot and 1.14$\times$--3.57$\times$ on InfiniBand for 256\,KB--2\,MB messages.
+Integrated into YALIS and vLLM, NVRAR significantly improves multi-node TP inference for large dense and MoE models on realistic workloads.